New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-Consequently, hospice services have very strict admission criteria; a physician would certify that the patient has 6 months or less to live if the disease follows the natural course.
-Additionally, in hospice, unlike palliative care, the treatment goal is directed more towards comfort rather than cure.
+Consequently, hospice services have very strict admission criteria; a physician would certify that the patient has six months or less to live if the disease follows the natural course.
+In hospice, unlike palliative care, the treatment goal is more toward comfort than cure.
 It is important to recognize that the Medicare Hospice Benefit does not mandate or require patients to forgo the desire to pursue heroic life-prolonging measures, including experimental research interventions or even a desire for future hospitalizations.
-If a patient lives beyond the estimated 6 months, the hospice benefits can be renewed through Medicare using their recertification process.
+If a patient lives beyond the estimated six months, the hospice benefits can be renewed through Medicare using their recertification process.

-Members of the Palliative Care/Hospice team
+Members of the Palliative Care/Hospice Team

-Hospice/Palliative Care physician:
+Hospice/Palliative Care Physician

-Primary Care physician or referring provider (Nurse Practitioner or Physician’s Assistant):
+Primary Care Physician or Referring Provider (Nurse Practitioner or Physician’s Assistant)

-It is not typical for the referring or primary care doctor to remain consistently involved in a patient’s end of life care.
+It is not typical for the referring or primary care doctor to remain consistently involved in a patient’s end-of-life care.
 However, they may become involved with monitoring symptoms, ordering skilled nursing care, or medications.

 The social worker assures the patient’s psychosocial needs are being adequately met.
 They address housing, nutrition, transportation, and family caregiver support needs.
-They also arrange for counseling, bereavement support, burial/funeral planning, and/or referrals to other support systems.
+They also arrange for counseling, bereavement support, burial/funeral planning, or referrals to other support systems.

-Home health aides or Nurse’s aides:
+Home Health Aides or Nurse’s Aides

 Volunteers provide any extra support, such as companionship, visiting, and assisting with errands.